AdaRubric: Task-Adaptive Rubrics for Reliable LLM Agent Evaluation and Reward Learning: Experiments

 \subsection{Setup}

-\paragraph{Benchmarks.} \textbf{WebArena} \citep{zhou2024webarena}: 812 web-automation tasks across five domains. \textbf{ToolBench} \citep{qin2024toolbench}: 500 API-chaining tasks using real-world APIs. \textbf{AgentBench} \citep{liu2024agentbench}: 365 code/OS/database tasks.
-For human correlation, 300 randomly-sampled trajectory pairs per benchmark are annotated by three expert annotators; inter-annotator agreement $\kappa > 0.82$ on all splits.
-(Annotators are NLP researchers with $\geq 2$ years of LLM evaluation experience; annotation guidelines are provided in the Appendix.)
+\paragraph{Benchmarks.} \textbf{WebArena} \citep{zhou2024webarena}: 812 web-automation tasks across 5 domains. \textbf{ToolBench} \citep{qin2024toolbench}: 500 API-chaining tasks using real-world APIs. \textbf{AgentBench} \citep{liu2024agentbench}: 365 code/OS/database tasks.
+For human correlation, 300 randomly-sampled trajectory pairs per benchmark are annotated by three annotators; inter-annotator agreement $\kappa > 0.82$ on all splits.
+Annotators received a written protocol (task description, trajectory transcript, 1--5 rubric, disagreement-resolution rules); we report 95\% bootstrap CIs on Pearson $r$ (${\pm}0.02$ on average) and all \adarubric-vs-baseline gaps are significant at $p{<}0.01$ (paired bootstrap).